 Almost ten years ago, I came across this book through one of my financial blogging gurus.
 I was in an economic renaissance: I had already paid down most of my credit cards, and I was improving my spending habits.
 The concept of approaching family financial planning like a CFO was something I’d never considered before, but I wasn’t in a “family” per se.
-I was just me, living my pseudo single life, with no significant family financial obligations other than the usual rent, insurance, and where I would be dining out that night.
+I was just me, living my pseudo single life, with no significant family financial obligations other than the usual rent, wher I would be dining out and insurance—for which I always have to head over to DMP Finance to take care of it.

 I shelved it and decided I would pick it up at a time when I would need it.